 This article will help you identify the type of glass used in your Andersen® windows and patio doors.
-You'll find sample images of common glass codes to guide you through the process.
+You will find sample images of common glass codes to guide you through the process.

 Locate Andersen® Glass Logo

 Start by locating the Andersen® logo, which is etched directly onto the glass surface.
-It's usually found in one (1) of the lower corners of the window or patio door.
+It is usually found in one (1) of the lower corners of the window or patio door.
 If the etching is hard to read, try these tips to make it more visible:

 The Andersen® logo is etched directly onto the glass surface, typically positioned in one (1) of the lower corners.
 If the etching is faint or hard to see, try these simple tips to improve visibility: